3r1co/ssc/docs/docker.md

     - the first line states `FROM node:alpine`
         - In case you wouldn't specify a tag (:alpine), Docker will default to "latest".
 It is a common best-practice to always specify a tag when referencing to an image.
-    - you'll also see one line stating `ADD app.js /usr/local/bin`
+    - you'll also see one line stating `ADD app.js .`
-        - In this step the source code of your Node.JS server is added into `/usr/local/bin/` directory
+        - In this step the source code of your Node.JS server is added into `.` directory, so in the current working directory.
     - you'll also a line with the statement `ENTRYPOINT`.
 The entrypoint is the command that is run on your Docker container with the it is launched with the `docker run` command.